Pre-harvest Herbicide - Parrish and Heimbecker, Limited

 Talk to your Grain Buyer

-When considering pre-harvest products like glyphosate, heat or diquat, it is important to pinpoint what exactly you are trying to accomplish, and in which crops.
+When considering pre-harvest products like glyphosate, saflufenacil or diquat, it is important to pinpoint what exactly you are trying to accomplish, and in which crops.
 It is very important to check the declarations of grain buyers to see if they will accept grain treated with certain products.
 P&H will work with you through these considerations and help you pick a product that will meet your operation’s needs.

 Our team of experts is ready to help.